dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 [NIST_PQC_FAQ]).

-In an All-Approved combiner, all algorithm implementations are used in a blackbox way.
+In an All-Approved combiner, all algorithm implementations are used in a black-box way.
 A concatenation combiner is a simple example (where a signature is valid if all component signatures are valid).
 As long as at least one component is approved, no new approval is needed (per [NIST_PQC_FAQ]); thus as all algorithm implementations are approved the